Learn about Public Safety Power Shutoffs

 What: Power is restored to affected communities.

-Like the weather, PSPS events can be unpredictable and complex.
+Like the weather, a PSPS can be unpredictable and complex.
 The following resources can help you understand and prepare for them.

-Find the status of a current PSPS event, sign up for PSPS alerts and learn how and when you’ll be notified by us in the event of a PSPS.
+Track the status of a current PSPS.
+Sign up for PSPS notifications and learn how and when you’ll be notified.

-Discover what factors go into the decision to start a PSPS event and find the weather tools that show if a PSPS will occur in your area.
+Discover what factors go into the decision to turn off power to help prevent wildfires and find the weather tools that show if a PSPS will occur in your area.

 Find out what we are doing every day to make our system safer and more resilient.
 Also, learn how we're improving PSPS for our customers and communities.